inasafe/inasafe/docs/source/user-docs/keywords.rst

 * All keywords and values should be in **lower case**, **without spaces** with the exception of 'Title' whose value may contain both spaces and mixed case letters.
+* Keys and values should **not contain colons**.
+In the keyword editor, any colons will be replaced with a full stop character.
 * All other Keywords and values that do not fit the above domain lists may be used but they may produce undesired results.